-A lot can change in six months — including comfort of a $40 million funding cushion, apparently.
+A lot can change in six months — including the comfort of a $40 million funding cushion, apparently.

 Yes, already.
 Interest in open source Linux containers is still exploding, with Docker containers as the catalyst.
 Docker Inc. claims that thousands of enterprises use Docker for deploying applications.
 The company estimates its user base is in the millions.